redbrick/docs-old/docs/procedures/policies.md

 Couple of things to look out for:

 - `killall` command, never ever use it!
-- Solaris commands which share same name as Linux/BSD commands can often be radically different.
-Always check manpages.
 - Alias `cp`, `mv` & `rm` with the `-i` option.
 - If you're ever unsure, don't!
 Ask another admin or check the docs.
 - Always always double check commands before firing them off!
-- When using `chown` or `chgrp`, always supply `-h` option as by default Solaris chown/chgrp will change the ownership of the file a symlink POINTS TO - NOT the symlink itself!

 ## Admin mailing lists